Written by Pradeep

 Bath times are beautiful times that strengthen your bond with the baby.
 Apart from relaxing and leaving your baby clean and fresh, bath times present an excellent opportunity to interact and bond.
-However, between the coos and the aahs, you need to exercise some caution as well, as babies are fragile little beings who need a lot of attention.
+However, between the coos and the aahs, you need to exercise some caution when it comes to a baby bath.
+Babies are fragile little beings who need a lot of attention.
 Your little, tiny bundle depends on you for almost everything.

 For new mothers bathing their newborns could sound scary!!
 To hold and clean this little body requires some calm and patience, and you need to be sure to cut off from the rest of the world for some time.
 To ensure that both of you enjoy this intimate experience, choose a comfortable time of the day when your baby is neither hungry nor sleepy.

 That entirely depends upon you!
-Some babies love to be in water while some may detest bath times.
-Baby bathing may not be required daily for a baby till about first year as too much bathing also dries out the baby’s skin.
+Some babies love to be in the water while some may detest bath times.
+Baby bathing may not be required daily for a baby till about the first year as too much bathing also dries out the baby’s skin.
 So about 2 to 3 baths a week should be enough to keep your baby clean and healthy.

 Some prerequisites for preparing yourself and the little one for a bath are as listed below:

 If you feel the baby’s skin is dry, apply a mild lotion and gently massage her.
 Powder her if need be, using a baby comb, comb the little tresses.
-Dress your little angel, and see how beautiful she looks!!
+Dress your little angel, and see how beautiful she looks.

 Now you know some essential measures to take to keep your baby out of danger while bathing.
 Read on to know some common mistakes parents, especially new parents, do that can be turned dangerous for the baby.